miranas11/readmeTest/README.md

 ### isAuthorized Middleware

--   We use this middlewar in all the api calls that needs a admin logged in
+-   We use this middleware in all the api calls that needs a admin logged in
 -   We send the jwt token in the header of request on this middleware validated the jwt token
 -   If no token or validation fails to sends the corresponding error code and message and we handle and redirect to login page in front end